semaphoreci/docs/using-secrets_5bad0b56042863158cc6d2c3.md

               commands:
                 - checkout

-If you know that name of one or more secrets, which for the purposes of this page will be `aws-secrets`, `docker-secrets` and `ssh-keys`, you can quickly add them to a Semaphore project by including the following lines into its pipeline YAML file:
+If you know the names of one or more secrets, which for the purposes of this section will be `aws-secrets`, `docker-secrets` and `ssh-keys`, you can quickly add them to a Semaphore task by including the following lines into the desired task block of the pipeline YAML file:

           secrets:
             - name: aws-secrets
             - name: docker-secrets
             - name: ssh-keys

+This will make the contents of `aws-secrets`, `docker-secrets` and `ssh-keys` available to all the jobs of that particular task.

 After that, the original `.semaphore/semaphore.yml` file will look as follows: